 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 Vernon was next held as a POW at Cabanatuan after he returned from the work detail.
 The camp was a former Philippine Army Base and had been the home of the 91st Philippine Army Division home.
 The camp was actually three camps.
-Camp One was where the men who captured on Bataan and taken part in the death march were held.
+Camp One was where the men who were captured on Bataan and took part in the death march were held.
 Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp Three was where those men captured when Corregidor surrendered were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 The camp was consolidated into Cabanatuan 1 on October 30, 1942.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.